 c) Blood Glucose Levels 2-3 Hours After Eating (mg/dL):

 These ranges are essential for diagnosing and managing diabetes and prediabetes.
 Regular monitoring can help manage the condition effectively and prevent complications.
-Always consult with a healthcare provider for personalized advice and recommendations.
+Always consult with a healthcare provider for personalised advice and recommendations.

 Blood Sugar Levels Chart for Adults with Diabetes